 Do you see an enthusiasm for the energy transition in the mining industry?

 The mining sector is absolutely vital to a sustainable future.
-To reach net-zero emissions, the world needs more mineral resources, and we can make the biggest with those resources if we extract them sustainably.
+To reach net-zero emissions, the world needs more mineral resources, and we can make the biggest impact with those resources if we extract them sustainably.
 That means making mining less intensive through such actions as electrification, automation and optimisation of mines.

 The good news is that the mining sector, particularly here in Australia, is on board.
 New research ABB is releasing based on a survey of more than 400 mining executives from around the world shows that 73% of the companies involved describe themselves as “excited” about the opportunities presented by the increased recognition of mining’s role in supplying resources for green technologies.
 In Australia, that number is even higher — 82%.